rose413/ai201-project2-fitfindr-starter/planning.md

    - *Error Check:* If `results` is empty, it triggers a fallback: it removes the `size` or `max_price` constraint and calls `search_listings` again.
    - *Terminal Error Check:* If `results` is still empty after the retry, it sets `session["error"]` to explain the failure, informs the user, and terminates the loop early.
 2. **Selection Phase:** It attempts to assign the top match (`results[0]`) to `selected_item`.
    - *Error Check:* If the `results` list is unexpectedly empty here, or if the selected item is malformed (e.g., missing critical fields like `title`, `price`, or `id`), it sets `session["error"]` indicating a data processing issue and terminates the loop early.
+It will as kthe user
 3. **Styling Phase:** It calls `suggest_outfit` using the `selected_item` and the user's `wardrobe`.
+   - *Empty Wardrobe:* `suggest_outfit` handles this internally — it calls the LLM with a general styling prompt instead of wardrobe-specific advice.
+The agent does not short-circuit; it continues to `create_fit_card` with whatever `suggest_outfit` returns.
-   - *Error Check:* If the user's wardrobe is empty or the tool fails, it sets `session["error"]` asking the user to update their wardrobe, and terminates the loop early.
+   - *Error Check:* If `suggest_outfit` returns an empty string, the agent sets `session["error"]` and halts.
 4. **Card Generation Phase:** It calls `create_fit_card` using the `outfit_suggestion` and `selected_item`.
    - *Error Check:* If inputs are invalid or generation fails, it catches the error, sets `session["error"]`, and halts.
 5. **Completion:** If all tools succeed, it returns the final completed fit card to the user.---